jorgebucaran/fisher/man/man1/fisher-help.md

         |-- my_plugin.1
 ```

-This will allow you to access help for my_plugin using `man(1)`.
-To add documentation to a `fisher(1)` command, prepend the keyword `fisher-` to the man file, e.g., `fisher-`my-command.1.
-This will allow you to access the man page by `fisher help my-command`.
+Help for my_plugin is now available via `man(1)`.
+To add documentation to a `fisher` command, prepend the keyword `fisher-` to the man file, e.g., `fisher-my-command.1`.
+This will teach Fisherman how to access the man page using `fisher help my-command`.

 There are utilities that can help you generate man pages from other text formats, such as Markdown.
 One example is `ronn(1)`.
 For an example without using external utilities, see *Example* in `fisher help plugins`.

 ## OPTIONS

 * `-a --all`:
-    List both commands and guides.
-This shows all the available documentation.
+    List all available commands and guides.

 * `-g --guides[=*bare*]`:
     List guides / tutorials.
 Use *bare* to generate easy to parse output.